EEO - Discrimination: Missouri

 Federal law and guidance on this subject should be reviewed together with this section.

-- The Missouri Human Rights Act (MHRA) applies to more employers than federal antidiscrimination law and prohibits discrimination on the basis of race, color, religion, national origin, sex, ancestry, age or disability.
+- The Missouri Human Rights Act (MHRA) applies to more employers than federal antidiscrimination law and prohibits discrimination on the basis of race, color, religion, national origin, sex (including pregnancy, childbirth and related disabilities), ancestry, age or disability.
 See Discrimination Under the Missouri Human Rights Act.

 - Employers may not conduct employment testing which discriminates against individuals based on membership in a protected class.
 See Employment Testing.